 - Differential diagnosis to rule out any other conditions that may be present

-How we diagnose Lyme disease
+How we manage Lyme disease

 We treat Lyme as we would any other condition by using the functional medicine approach.
 This involves understanding which of the bodies systems and processes are not functioning correctly and why.
 By working with diet, supplements and herbal medicine we are able to improve the function of these systems.
 After making the body stronger we can then target the Borrelia Burgdorferi and the co-infections.

-The approach we take is individualised to each patient, but we pay particular attention to gastrointestinal function, detoxification and immunity.
+The approach we take is individualised to each client, but we pay particular attention to gastrointestinal function, detoxification and immunity.
 We also have to consider overlapping factors such as heavy metal toxicity, bowel toxemia, nutrient deficiencies, endocrine abnormalities, environmental toxins, sleep disorders and mitochondrial dysfunction.

 - There is the assumption that you have to have a bullseye rash when bitten by a tick.
 Wrong.
 Only 25% of bites produce a rash.